 For Parents

 Have the terrible twos never stopped or gotten worse after your child turned 2.5?
 Do you have a young child with more frequent, long, or intense temper tantrums and behavior problems than you would expect for the child's age?
 Does your child seem to get a thrill out of purposely annoying others, get in trouble regularly at preschool, or react with defiance and aggression to adult requests and limits?
+Does your child have difficulty making or keeping friends?

 Do you have a child so anxious that you are dreading daycare or school drop offs because your child has to be pried off of you?
 Is simply walking into a different room in your house alone nearly impossible since your child is so clingy?
 Is your child struggling to adjust to a big transition like parents' divorce, birth of a sibling, a parent's deployment, or a move?
-Are you looking for ways to improve your relationship with a foster or adopted child while also addressing their difficult behaviors?
+Are you looking for ways to improve your relationship with your child while also addressing their difficult behaviors?
 Has your child experienced a recent death in the family or survived significant trauma?
 Do you worry about how to manage your child's difficult behaviors or worry about what their behavior will be like when they are a teen if it is this difficult, now?

 If you have answered "yes" to any of the above questions, give yourself a shout out for finding someone who is ready to help.